microsoft/aed-rust-learn-content/modules-packages-crates/includes/8-summary.md

 In this module, you learned:

-- The difference between packages, crates and modules.
+- How to differentiate between packages, crates and modules.
 - How to organize your code in many modules.
 - How to split your modules between different files.
 - How to use third party crates from [Crates.io](https://crates.io).